Eysturoyartunnilin: Tolls and traffic numbers

-The projected traffic numbers were 6,000 for 2022, of which 5,100 between Eysturoy and Streymoy and 900 between both sides of the Skálafjørður.
+The projected traffic numbers were 6,000 for 2022.
+5,100 were between Eysturoy and Streymoy and 900 between both sides of the Skálafjørður.
 The tunnel would generate 3,600 new daily crossings.
-However, apart from the opening day (14,700 vehicles in twelve hours) and the toll-free introduction month that ended on 10 January 2021 (average daily ridership 7,500 vehicles), traffic numbers dropped steeply.
-The first week (which included night-time closures for maintenance) saw 3,151 vehicles per day, the second week 3,647 vehicles per day and the third week 3,764 vehicles per day.
+Apart from the opening day travel of 14,700 vehicles in twelve hours and the toll-free introduction month that ended on 10 January 2021, with an average daily ridership 7,500 vehicles, traffic numbers dropped steeply.
+The first week which included night-time closures for maintenance saw 3,151 vehicles per day.
+The second week saw 3,647 vehicles per day, and the third week 3,764 vehicles per day.
 In July the ridership was 4,500 vehicles.
 These numbers include all directions on both Streymoy-Eysturoy and Saltnes-Strendur itineraries.

-All in all, the lower-than-expected ridership raises questions about the financial outlook for both Eysturoyar- and Sandoyartunnilin.
+The lower-than-expected ridership raises questions about the financial outlook for both Eysturoyar- and Sandoyartunnilin.
 Public pressure is mounting to reduce the fees in order to raise ridership.
 Opponents of the high tolls claim to prefer the old, longer route.
 Along this route through the Sundalagið, a traffic count in the Norðskálatunnil suggests about 900 cars continue to use the old route.

 Ridership between November 2024 and October 2025 averaged 6,386 vehicles per day.